Meagan Good: Adulthood

 In 2010, Good started her own production company, Freedom Bridge Entertainment, with Marlon Olivera and fellow actors Tamara Bass and Ty Hodges.
 She was part of the ensemble cast in 2012's Think Like a Man, a movie based on Steve Harvey's 2009 book Act like a Lady, Think like a Man.
 In 2013, Good starred in Anchorman 2: The Legend Continues.
 Good returned to television from January to March 2013, starring in Deception after being contacted by her agents about the series while leaving a hair salon.
 According to the actress, she sat in her car "and cried for 30-minutes like a nerd, by myself."

-Good wore a royal blue dress designed by Michael Costello to the June 30, 2013 BET Awards ceremony.
-The dress featured a plunging neckline down to her midriff and a front slit that rose to mid-thigh, It was sometimes compared to the Green Versace dress worn by Jennifer Lopez to the 42nd Annual Grammy Awards in 2000.
+On June 30, 2013, Good wore a royal blue dress designed by Michael Costello to the 2013 BET Awards ceremony.
+The dress featured a plunging neckline down to her midriff and a front slit that rose to mid-thigh; her nipples very prominently protruded through the fabric.
+It was sometimes compared to the Green Versace dress worn by Jennifer Lopez to the 42nd Annual Grammy Awards in 2000.
 Fashion & Style editors selected Good as "worst dressed" at the ceremony.

 The dress was controversial also because Good was presenting the BET Award for Best Gospel Artist.
 According to Christine Thomasos of The Christian Post, Good has a history of defending her stylistic choices of presenting herself as a "sexy Christian".
 She had said earlier that year:

 there is a classy way to do everything and there is nothing wrong with being sexy or having sex appeal and I think that I am definitely going to be someone who is boldly going to go out to the masses and be someone who say, 'Look!
 Women its okay' ...

 Good responded on Instagram, expressing sadness that judgment had been passed on her, her character and her then-husband DeVon Franklin over what she wore to the ceremony.
 She said she picked the dress because she liked it and tried to express her individuality in her dress.

 In 2014, Good reprised her role for Think Like a Man Too, the sequel to Think Like a Man.
 Good stated she "had a really good time" while filming the sequel in Las Vegas after initially being nervous "because there's so much energy that only Vegas can give."

+In January 2017, Good took a government-sponsored trip to Israel, together with actors Mark Pellegrino, Daniel Dae Kim, Sonequa Martin-Green and Kenric Green, as part of an effort to combat the Boycott, Divestment and Sanctions (BDS) movement.

-She later co-starred with Larenz Tate and Lance Gross in the 2017 Netflix film Deuces, and was star of 2019's The Intruder.
+Good later co-starred with Larenz Tate and Lance Gross in the 2017 Netflix film Deuces, and was star of 2019's The Intruder.
 She also appeared in the movies Monster Hunter (2020) and Day Shift (2022).
 In 2024, Good had a lead role in Tyler Perry's Divorce in the Black.
 She and actor Taye Diggs then starred in and executive produced Terry McMillan Presents: Forever, a Lifetime original movie.